 Under Part 17, Chapter 3 of the Companies Act 2006, if a company plans to allot equity (shares), they must be offered to all existing shareholders first, on a pre-emptive basis.
 This is referred to as the pre-emptive rights of equity.
 When a shareholder leaves the company, their shares must be offered to the remaining shareholders.

 Payment of dividends

 A dividend policy can be included in the agreement.
-Usually the regulations, along with duration and percentages of profit sharing, is detailed.
-New tax laws came into force in 2016 for dividends – full details can be found on the GOV.UK website.
+Usually, the regulations (along with duration and percentages of profit sharing) will be detailed.
+New tax laws came into force in 2016 for dividends – GOV.UK provides full details of tax on dividends.

 Companies often choose to include a non-compete clause in their shareholders’ agreement.
 This will prevent shareholders from being able to work for a rival company or indeed setting up their own company.
 Although difficult to police, the restriction is intended to prevent an employee from disclosing confidential intellectual property or sensitive commercial information.
 Although your company may be small, it is worth protecting the intellectual property within your workforce as best you can.

 The company’s bank, auditors and registered address are usually agreed and included, along with the accounting schedule.
 Unless a unanimous agreement is made, these details are not usually changed.